Foutz, David Luther (9-7-1856 to 3-5-1897)

 Henry was born in Baltimore, the son of J.H.
 Vonderhorst, brewer and owner of the Eagle Brewery, and his wife Johanna.

 In 1882 the American Association was formed and Baltimore received a last minute franchise for $50.
 Baltimore was eager for a pro-baseball team and the search for a local owner led to Harry (Henry R.) Von der Horst, a prosperous brewer.
 He named the team the Orioles.
-His father, John, It was one of the largest in Baltimore at that time.
+His father, John, ran the Eagle Brewery, one of the largest in Baltimore at that time.

 He was always a baseball enthusiast and in his youth quite an athlete himself.